cpjobling/eg-150-textbook/lti_systems/lti2.md

 This is a foretaste of the Laplace Transform.
 ```

-Consider a continuous-time LTI system with the input-output reltion given by
+Consider a continuous-time LTI system with the input-output relation given by

 $$y(t)=\int_{-\infty}^{t}e^{-(t-\tau)}x(\tau)\,d\tau$$